 What sort of assistance is available to you as a teenage parent in a CPS case?

 As a teenager, you may be able to get assistance in finishing high school and earning a degree.
-If you are having to work instead of complete your education you may be able to discuss with CPS getting a tutor or aide in helping you stay current in your studies while holding down a job outside of school.
+If you have to work instead of complete your education, you may be able to discuss with CPS getting a tutor or aide in helping you stay current in your studies while holding down a job outside of school.

-Secondly, if you have not been able to go about starting your life as an “adult”- setting up a bank account or finding a place to live- CPS has access to the resources you will need to complete these life steps.
+Secondly, if you have not started your life as an "adult"- setting up a bank account or finding a place to live- CPS has access to the resources you will need to complete these life steps.

 What if you are incarcerated?
 How can you protect yourself in a CPS case?

 You will still be notified of any court dates involving your case.
-Whether or not you can attend the hearings is up to the persons who are in charge of your confinement.
-If your child has been neglected or abused then you will be able to provide updates to investigators by being interviewed and giving information to CPS personnel about other relatives that you are aware of whom may be able to house your child temporarily while the issues in the investigation are being sorted out.
+Whether or not you can attend the hearings is up to the persons in charge of your confinement.
+Suppose your child has been neglected or abused.
+In that case, you will be able to provide updates to investigators by being interviewed and giving information to CPS personnel about other relatives you are aware of who may be able to house your child temporarily.
+At the same time, the issues in the investigation are being sorted out.

-A large part of any CPS case is a safety or service plan that is created to help ensure that your child is safe.
+A large part of any CPS case is a safety or service plan created to help ensure that your child is safe.
 You have the right to be made aware of these plans and the progress being made in achieving the stated objectives of each plan.
-The CPS caseworker involved in the case can travel to the facility where you are residing in order to provide you with these objectives, or he or she may mail you updates.
+The CPS caseworker involved in the case can travel to the facility where you are residing to provide you with these objectives, or they may mail you updates.

-Keep in mind that your being in prison does not absolve you from wrongdoing in a CPS case.
+Remember that your being in prison does not absolve you from wrongdoing in a CPS case.
 Just as the parent who did not do enough to prevent the abuse or neglect can have their parental rights terminated, you can as well.
-The argument to doing so would be that your being in prison allowed your child to be in a situation w]here abuse or neglect was possible.
-Your being incarcerated is a risk in and of itself to your child.
+The argument to doing so would be that your being in prison allowed your child to be in a situation w] where abuse or neglect was possible.
+You're being incarcerated is a risk in and of itself to your child.